Contact Us

 Will graduated from University College London in 2018 with a master’s degree in Aquatic Science.
 Here he specialised in freshwater ecology and restoration and completed his dissertation on the effect of microhabitat availability on fish distribution within a Norfolk chalk stream.
 Will has previously worked as a freshwater ecologist for a consultancy firm.
 He enjoys fishing, running and playing football.

-Catchment Partnership Development Support Officer
+Catchment Partnership Development Officer

 Rebecca graduated from the University of Liverpool in 2020 with a degree in Geography.
 She has an interest in fluvial and marine sciences and completed her dissertation on the effects of climate change on a tributary of the River Lea.
 Rebecca has previously worked for Thames21 on the Woodland Creation Project in Enfield as part of our Woodland Planting team.
 She will be supporting the Catchment Partnerships Team, working mainly in the Brent and London Lea catchments.
 She enjoys travel and exploring new places, a good sunset, and spending time with friends and family.

-Catchment Partnership Development Support Officer
+Catchment Partnership Development Officer

 Sarah graduated from the University of Leeds with a BSc Geography degree, where previous projects have taken her from the Yorkshire Dales to Costa Rican rainforests.
 During her studies, she specialised in freshwater ecosystems and completed her dissertation on the effects of airport drainage on local water quality and macroinvertebrate assemblages.
 At Thames21, Sarah will be supporting the Catchment Partnership Team, primarily working within the Maidenhead to Teddington and South Chilterns catchments.
 Outside of work, she enjoys travelling, music gigs, reading and any form of dance.